kwesiRutledge/Eq-Perf-Tests/experiments/readme.md

 15. The objective of this set of experiments are:
 	* Consider the effect of changing the constant M1 on the minimal M2 that can be found for Equalized Recovery (assumes that the time horizon T is 6, by default).
 Note: A line search could be implemented to find minimal M1 AND minimial M2 using this method, but it is not considered here.
 	* Simulate when an estimator is defined for one time horizon, T, but the controller is run for an arbirary time horizon, T2.

+16. The objective of this set of experiments was to duplicate the results of Experiment 14, when the proper 'E' matrix was used.
+Started before experiment 15 was completed because an error (no consideration of the E matrix) was observed in the design of experiments 14 and 15.